tarantool/doc/doc/1.7/book/box/box_space.rst

         :ref:`box.schema.space.create() <box_schema-space_create>`.

         The format clause contains ``{name='...',type='...'}`` pairs.
         The name may be any string, provided that two fields do not have the same name.
-        The type must be ‘unsigned’ or ‘string’ or ‘integer’ or ‘number’ or ‘boolean’ or ‘array’ or ‘scalar’ (the same as the requirement in :ref:`"Options for space_object:create_index" <box_space-create_index>`).
+        The type must be ‘unsigned’ or ‘string’ or ‘integer’ or ‘number’ or ‘boolean’ or ‘array’ or ‘scalar’ (the same as the requirement in :ref:`"Options for space_object:create_index" <box_space-create_index-options>`).

         It is legal for tuples to have more fields than are described by a format clause.
 The way to constrain the number of fields is to specify a space's :ref:`field_count <box_space-field_count>` member.

         It is legal to use ``format`` on a space that already has a format,